jpaulm/javafbp-websockets/README.md

 - Supports Chrome executing client scripts `chatx.html` (`chat1` uses `ws:`, `chat2` uses `wss:`).  `chrome://flags/#allow-insecure-localhost` is needed for `chat2`.

-- As stated above, the test network must specify a value of `"TLS"` in optional IIP `OPT` to support `chat2.html`.
+- As stated above, the test network must specify a value of `TLS` in the user's `tlsparmfile` text file to support `chat2.html` (using Chrome).

-- Port number 9003 used previously - seems to be used by PID 4 - so we are now using port no. 8887 in the test (as suggested by `Java-WebSocket`).
+- Port number 9003 was used previously - however it now seems to be used by PID 4 - so we are now using port no. 8887 in the test (as suggested by `Java-WebSocket`).

 Prerequisites
 ---